Shrutij3/QuestionAnswering_Chatbot/README.md

 This project wouldn’t have been possible without the inspiration and guidance from:
 - *Prof. Sujit Chaudhari* - Inspiring my deep dive into LLMs
 - *Priyanka Lanjewar Ma’am* - Guiding my journey into Deep Learning
-- *Vijaya A.* - Expert session that introduced me to RAG

 ## 🚀 Future Plans
 - Fine-tuning the embeddings model for better accuracy